bps-github7/Class_Generator/documentation/README.md

 In order of appearance, the following inline specs will create the following files:

 1. a class named 'BiscuitFactory' with 3 attributes, a static method, a class method generated with a testing suite (unittest and code coverage report) and prepared for exporting.
-NOTE: The default behavior is to generate a class
+*NOTE: The default behavior is to generate a class*

 2. a module called 'my_cool_module' with 2 variables and 2 functions, generated with a testing suite.
 The '-m' flag declares a module.

-3. an abscract base class called 'undefined_mess' with no attributes or methods. the '-a' flag declares an abstract base class
+3. an abscract base class called 'undefined_mess' with no attributes or methods.
+The '-a' flag declares an abstract base class

-#### 1.2 OUTPUTS:
+## Output
 Generates a directory, or series of directories of files, unit tests, documentation structuring that matches the specification provided through input.

-#### 1.3 DETAILS:
+## Details
 This program defaults to creating a new directory, labeled with project name, that contains all generated files.